 5. The existing facilities are located on land that is scheduled to be part of the Mid-Island Bluebelt Drainage Plan.
 The Bluebelt program is managed by New York City Department of Environmental Protection (NYCDEP), Bureau of Water and Sewer Operations.
-The program is scheduled to be constructed over a 30-year period to develop stormwater management systems utilizing constructed ponds, existing wetlands, improved capacity of hydraulic structures and other Best Management Practices (BMPs) to mitigate impacts of urban runoff on local flooding and to reduce pollutant loads.
+The program is proposed to be constructed over several decades to develop stormwater management systems utilizing constructed ponds, existing wetlands, improved capacity of hydraulic structures and other Best Management Practices (BMPs) to mitigate impacts of urban runoff on local flooding and to reduce pollutant loads.
 Typical Bluebelt drainage plans include the construction of extended detention basins, pocket wetlands, sand filters, meandering streams and stilling basins, along with the restoration of streams, retrofit of existing ponds and culvert reconstruction.

 6. The Mid-Island Bluebelt Drainage Plan received environmental approval in 2013.
-Some real estate has already been acquired by the City under the Plan and some small construction contracts are in progress.
-Because the overall Bluebelt program is not included in the 2013 capital budget, the stormwater management systems have not been considered as part of the existing or future conditions.
+Some real estate has already been acquired by the City under the Plan.
+Because funding for the overall Bluebelt program is not included in the current capital budget, the stormwater management systems have not been considered as part of the existing or future conditions.
 Details on the program are available at the New York City Department of Environmental Protection (NYCDEP) website.